An enhanced finite difference time domain method for two dimensional Maxwell's equations: Numerical Results

 Therefore, BC-EP is more accurate and converges faster than the other three popular FDTD methods.

 Secondly, we investigate the stability of BC-EP since the stability of other methods have been demonstrated in the literature.
-The algorithm has been run for $200,000$ iterations under FDTD main loop which is long enough for the electric and magnetic waves completely leave the region as seen in Figure~\ref{stable}.
+The algorithm has been run for $200,000$ iterations under FDTD main loop which is long enough for the electric and magnetic waves to leave the region completely.
 This process has been repeated for $\epsilon = 3, 10, 30$ and for mesh size $\Delta x=10\textrm{nm}, 7.3\textrm{nm}, 4.6\textrm{nm},$ and $2.8\textrm{nm}$.
 At every $2,000$ iterations, a calculation of the SCS for all $601$ wavelengths is conducted.
 Then the average relative error between the calculated SCS at that iteration and the exact SCS over those wavelengths is calculated.
-We observe that the result are very similar for different $\epsilon$ and different $\Delta x$ in the sense that the relative errors drop down to zero very quickly.
+We observe that the result are very similar for different $\epsilon$ and different $\Delta x$ in the sense that the relative errors drop down to zero very quickly, as seen in Figure~\ref{stable}.
 This shows that there is no electromagnetic power left in the region and the fields return back to zero as excepted, meaning no late time instability even at very high contrast.